jink3/jink3.github.io/README.md

 Company: Key Collector Comics
 Brief: I worked on redesigning the UX/UI for this existing iOS app, working closely with the Founder to refine the app's overall user flow and visuals.
 Utlizing multiple rounds of user tests/interviews, I gathered insights and feedback from the userbase to focus on areas of improvement and delivered a suite of design assets such as a UI Kit, Website design, as well as the app's overall redesign.
 Prototype:

+Product: Relational Junction
+Company: Sesame Software
+Brief: As the sole and first designer for Sesame I was tasked with dedesigning their exiting SaaS web app's mainline Backup/Restore product.
+I used custom Bootstrap components to rework the entire user flow from scratch and designed multiple components to solve the UX challenges users were facing, and delivered a high fidelity prototype and wireframes.
+Prototype: